 (PROOMPT clutches his chest and falls back down into his chair, exasperated.
-LI exits.)
+LI exits and shuts the door.)

 The main hallway.
 Three doors upstage, which lead to, from right to left, the Women's Cabin, the First Mate's Cabin, and the Men's Cabin.
-A set of stairs upstage right that exit to the deck.
+A set of stairs stage right that exits up to the deck.

 (LI holds the middle door closed tight.
-LI releases the door knob and approaches DAN.)
+LI waits a few moments, then releases the door knob and turns around to face DAN.)